 Forward Rotating Tiller:

-It may not deep as deep as the counter rotating tiller, but since the rotation of tine goes with you, you can go a lot faster and not catch on the grass or rocks, so it is perfect for some light tilling or cultivating and can finish the job smoothly and efficiently.
+It may not dig as deep as the counter rotating tiller, but since the rotation of tine goes with you, you can go a lot faster and not catch on the grass or rocks, so it is perfect for some light tilling or cultivating and can finish the job smoothly and efficiently.

 Dual Rotating Tiller: